michellechan1123/ANIMA/README.md

 ## Set Up Instructions

-Work in progress on Windows OS
+Work in progress on Windows OS.

 To install requirements and prime the application, run the following commands: